-- 4.1 The Council's draft Infrastructure Funding Statement confirms that between 1st April 2020 and 31st March 2021 £281,992 was collected in CIL receipts, from this a total of £13,096 has been passed onto Parish Councils. - 4.2 At the present time only £198,687 of the Council's total strategic infrastructure delivery fund has been allocated for spend, which is to provide the roundabout on Bawtry Road, Selby, in association with the development of the LIDL store.
+- 4.1 The Council's draft Infrastructure Funding Statement confirms that between 1 April 2021 and 31 March 2022, £1,230,145 was collected in CIL receipts.
+Of the total CIL collected for 2021/22, a sum of £189,027.87 has been allocated to the neighbourhood areas (i.e., Parish or Town Councils), of which £115,045.75 was passed to the parishes within the monitoring year.
+Overall, the Parish or Town Councils have been passed £125,297.10 of CIL receipts, within this monitoring year, to spend on local infrastructure projects. - 4.2 At the present time, £983,750 of the Council's total strategic infrastructure delivery fund has been allocated for spend. £233,750 of which is to provide a roundabout on Bawtry Road, Selby, in association with the development of the LIDL store.
 This contribution was agreed by Executive in August 2017 in order to improve the wider traffic issues on Bawtry Road.
-Although this has been allocated, the payment will not be made until the requirements of the S278 agreement have been met. - 4.3 As Members will be aware the Council is preparing a new Local Plan which will allocate sites to support the growth of the District up to 2040.
+Although this has been allocated, the payment will not be made until the requirements of the S278 agreement have been met.
+A further £750,000 was identified at Executive on the 6 January 2022 to provide an expansion of health facilities in Sherburn in Elmet.
+This was not spent during the monitoring period to the end of March 20022 but has since been transferred. - 4.3 As Members will be aware the Council is preparing a new Local Plan which will allocate sites to support the growth of the District up to 2040.
 As part of this process an Infrastructure Delivery Plan is being prepared which will identify the improvements required to local infrastructure to support future development.
-As the Publication version of the plan is being finalised Officers are continuing to work with partners to identify the infrastructure and associated costs required to support new development.
 The Infrastructure Delivery Plan will be used as the basis for future discussions with Members about how CIL receipts should be prioritised.
-At this stage it is anticipated that CIL receipts will be used to fund strategic projects such as highways, healthcare and flood defences. - 4.4 Parish Councils are also required to publish an annual statement which sets out how CIL receipts have been spent.
-Examples of how funds have been utilised include, a vehicle activated sign, a 'road' across a village green, MUGA fencing, bus shelters, streetlighting and (with additional 3rd party monies) a replacement adventure playground. - 4.5 The Infrastructure Funding Statement also reports on S106 receipts.
-During the monitoring year £125,402.50 was received in S106 contributions.
-This includes: -
+At this stage it is anticipated that CIL receipts will be used to fund strategic projects such as highways, healthcare, and flood defences.

+- 4.4 Parish Councils are also required to publish an annual statement which sets out how CIL receipts have been spent.
+Examples of how funds have been utilised include, vehicle activated signs, bus shelters, streetlighting and new and enhanced play equipment playground. - 4.5 The Infrastructure Funding Statement also reports on S106 receipts.
+During the monitoring year £782,811.42 was received in S106 contributions.
+This includes: